KristoferN/docs/source/includes/_page_type.md

 }
 ```

-This method is use to tell if the page type should be display or not on `Add new page type` page.
+This method is use to tell if the page type should be display or not on `Add New Page` page.

 The method will take a `$post_type` argument.
 This is useful when the page type is register one more then one post type.